vegardhaneberg/ChessAI/README.md

 # ChessAI
 A Python Flask web application where you can play chess against a bot.
 The bot uses iterative deepening with minimax, move ordering and alpha beta pruning.
+The bot is available on the /game url.

 Can you beat the bot??